Noise Levels in Clifton Heights, Louisville, KY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Clifton Heights sounds about 27% louder than Northern Clifton Heights to the human ear, a 3.5 dBA gap.
+To the human ear, noise in western Clifton Heights sounds about 49% louder than in northern Clifton Heights, a 5.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Mellwood Ave do you need to be?